highsidelabs/walmart-api-php/docs/Apis/MP/US/FulfillmentApi.md

 ```
 Get Carrier Rate Quote

-The purpose of this service is for seller to void the carrier shipping charges, within 24 hours after the estimated carrier charges have been accepted by the seller.
+The purpose of this service is to get the carrier rate quotes for WFS Preferred Carrier Program - FedEx parcel solution, when inbounding seller items from seller pickup point to Walmart fulfillment centers.

 ### Example